 Please note: CLEP and DSST exams are not available for graduate students.

 Liberty University’s Degree Completion Plan Audit makes it easy to navigate and browse through the process.
-You can also view this through your ASIST account.
+You can also view this through the Course Registration Tool.
 The Degree Completion Plan Audit will automatically place your transfer and institutional credit into your degree plan.